Kong/public-shared-actions/README.md

 ## Step 4: Sync Lefthook Hooks
 This repo should already contain a `lefthook.yml` configuration file in the root directory.
 The configuration in the lefthook.yml file enforces commit message linting using Commitlint.
-For a user to be able to use lefthook, run the following command to sync the Lefthook configuration with your Git hooks:
+Package.json runs the below command as part of `pnpm install` to sync the Lefthook configuration with your Git hooks:

 ```bash
 lefthook run pre-commit